 When you compare CD rates from different banks, you will see that the interest rates from Citizens Bank are quite low.
 Because of that, you should definitely explore accounts with other banks.

 If you are looking for a bank with physical locations, consider Capital One.
 It offers competitive rates with no minimum deposit.
-The rates on its longer-term CDs (three years or more) are particularly competitive.

 People who are drawn to Citizens Bank’s IRA options should also consider a broker like Edward Jones.
 Brokered CDs work slightly differently from accounts with more traditional banks, but they offer some of the highest rates on long-term CDs.
 Edward Jones requires a minimum deposit of $1,000 but this may be worth it for you because of the good rates.